Bundeli language: Phonology

+Consonants

 History

 Early examples of Bundelkhandi literature are the verses of the Alha-Khand epic.
 It is still preserved by bards in the Banaphari region.
 The epic is about heroes who lived in the 12th century CE.
 Formal literary works in Bundeli dates from the reign of Emperor Akbar.
 Notable figures are the poet Kesab Das of the 16th century, while Padmakar Bhatt and Prajnes wrote several works during the 19th century.
 Prannath and Lal Kabi, produced many works in Bundeli language at the court of Chhatrasal of Panna.